 I am Dr Martina Topić.
-I am a socialist ecofeminist, sociologist and working-class academic championing women and working-class culture.
+I am an ecofeminist, sociologist and working-class academic championing women and working-class culture.
 I am very passionate about my research into women and working-class culture and class equality.

 My research is always driven by humans and is about humans.
 In particular, I am interested in women’s experiences in their daily lives and the experiences of working classes.
 I am also a passionate vegetarian and environmentalist as well as animal lover.
 I have eight cats and I feed ducks, swans and birds in the nearby pond every day.

 I have worked on several research projects, i.e. UNESCO Media development indicators (2008-2009), FP7 Identities and Modernities in Europe (2009-2012), European Commission’s Public Service Employment project (2017) and COMPETE IN project funded by the European Commission (2019-2021).